Javad228/scipion-em-dmm/README.rst

 You will need to use `Scipion3 <https://scipion-em.github.io/docs/docs/scipion -modes/how-to-install.html>`_ to run these protocols.

-DAQ, Emap2sec, Emap2sec+, and MainMast are installed automatically by scipion.
+DMM, Emap2sec, Emap2sec+, and MainMast are installed automatically by scipion.

 **Note:** Emap2sec+ needs an Nvidia GPU to run.